juju/docs/src/en/howto-gui-management.md

-The GUI can be used to offer insight into not only the status of your cloud deployment, but also the overall structure of your services and how they are related, adding to the ability to visualize the way in which all of the components of your project work together.
+The GUI can be used to offer insight into not only the status of your cloud deployment, but also the overall structure of your services and how they are related, adding to the ability to visualise the way in which all of the components of your project work together.